Demystifying Open Source

 • Attracting and retaining contributors is essential for sustaining the growth and vibrancy of your open-source project.

-• Recognize and reward participation by acknowledging contributions, highlighting achievements, and promoting community involvement through awards, badges, or special recognition programs.
+• Recognize and reward open source project contributions by acknowledging contributions, highlighting achievements, and promoting community involvement through awards, badges, or special recognition programs.

 • Create a welcoming and inclusive environment where contributors feel valued, empowered, and supported in their journey of learning and growth.